-For most mothers, there aren’t many times in life that compare to the moment when you realize you’re pregnant for the first time.
-The thrill of getting the news, realizing a little life is growing inside you, and then sharing it with family and friends are things you never forget.
+For many mothers, nothing compares to the moment you see your first positive pregnancy test result.
+You never forget the thrill of getting the news and realizing a little life is growing inside you.
 It marks a new chapter in life and the moment when your family started growing.

-“Aside from taking a home pregnancy test, there are several telltale signs that you’re pregnant,” said Cynthia Mangubat, MD, an obstetrician-gynecologist (OB/GYN) at OSF HealthCare.
-“Some women experience a number of symptoms, while some may not have any symptoms at all.
+“Aside from taking a home pregnancy test, there are several telltale signs that you’re pregnant,” said Cynthia Mangubat, MD, an OB/GYN at OSF HealthCare.
+“Some women experience a number of symptoms.
+Some may not have any symptoms at all.
 They usually start around the sixth week after the last menstrual period.”

 Some of the most common symptoms are: